JohnAD/jsonnorm.codes/content/Specification/_index.md

 ## STRINGS

 Strings are encapsulated by QUOTATION MARKS (U+0022).
 They contain zero or more UTF8 characters between them.

-If a quotation mark or a control character is contain within a string, it is escaped with a backslash per the JSON spec.
+If a slash, quotation mark, or control character is contained within a string, it is escaped with a backslash per the JSON spec.
+Some will need to use the `\uHHHH` hex escapement.

+All other characters are NOT to be escaped.
+For example a `\u00E3` will be normalized to a direct `ã` character.

 There is no character limit to a string.